-A word about final grades: Once the quarter has ended and grades have been submitted, I am only allowed to makes changes in the event that a mistake was made in calculating your grade.
+A word about final grades: Almost every quarter, without fail, I get at least a few requests to raise someone's grade or to provide extra work to bring their grade up...
+Unfortunately, I can't honor those requests...
+Once the quarter has ended and grades have been submitted, I am only allowed to makes changes in the event that a mistake was made in calculating your grade.
 In order to be fair to the entire class, while I'm happy to fix any mistakes, I am unable to make special considerations from someone for a higher grade.
+I know it sucks, but I can't give one person special consideration if I don't give it to others... as many love to say (but I hate to hear): "That's Not Fair!"
+But in this case, it really isn't!